These 5 Credit Cards Still Offer Price Protection (For Now!)

 Additionally, each card comes with unique reward potential that can help you earn valuable points or cash back for your business:

-• The Capital One Spark Cash Plus will help your business save 2% cash back on every purchase, every day; plus 5% cash back on hotels and rental cars booked through Capital One Travel.
-Along with this, cardholders will earn a earn $1,200 after spending $30,000 in the first 3 months.
+• The Capital One Spark Cash Plus can help your business save unlimited 2% cash back on every purchase, every day; plus unlimited 5% cash back on hotels and rental cars booked through Capital One Travel.
+Along with this, cardholders can earn a earn a one-time cash bonus of $2,000 once you spend $30,000 in the first 3 months.

-• The Capital One Spark Miles for Business will give your business the ability to earn points on your purchases for future travel expenses such as airfare and hotels.
-With the card, you will earn 5X miles on rental cars and hotels booked through Capital One Travel, and 2X miles on every purchase, every day.
-You can also earn 50,000 miles after spending $4,500 in the first 3 months.
+• The Capital One Spark Miles for Business can give your business the ability to earn points on your purchases for future travel expenses such as airfare and hotels.
+With the card, you can earn 5X miles on hotels, vacation rentals and rental cars and booked through Capital One Travel, and 2X miles on every purchase, every day.
+You can also earn 50,000 miles after spending $4,500 in the first 3 months from account opening.

 • The Capital One Spark Cash Select for Good Credit card is another version of the Spark Cash Select above.
 It has the same ability to earn unlimited 1.5% cash back on all purchases on all cards attached to the account; plus 5% cash back on hotels and rental cars booked through Capital One Travel.
-It also offers the ability to pay off a large purchase over time with a 0% introductory APR on purchases for the first 12 months, then 21.24%, 26.24% or 29.24% (variable) APR.
+It also offers the ability to pay off a large purchase over time with a 0% introductory APR on purchases for the first 12 months, then 21.24% - 29.24% (Variable) APR.

 How to get the most out of price protection